 The goal of this research was to improve robustness of HC systems via pruning tasks with low probability of success.
-We designed a pruning mechanism as part of resource allocation system in the system.
-For pruning, we determined probability values used by mapping heuristics to either map or defer a task.
-We concluded that: (A) when the system is not oversubscribed, tasks with low chance of success should be deferred (i.e., wait for more favorable mapping in the next mapping); (B) When the system is sufficiently oversubscribed, the unlikely-to-succeed tasks must be dropped to alleviate the oversubscription and increase the probability of other tasks succeed; (C)

-The system benefits from setting higher deferring threshold than dropping threshold.
-We developed a mapping heuristic, PAM, based on the probabilistic task pruning and showed that it can improve system robustness by on average by $\simeq 25\%$.
+We designed a pruning mechanism as part of resource allocation system.
+For pruning, we determined probability values to either defer or drop a task whose chance of success is low.
+We enabled the pruning mechanism to determine dropping threshold at the task level and dynamically adjust the deferring threshold based on the characteristics of the arriving workload.
+We developed a probabilistic mapping heuristic, PAM, that cooperates with the pruning mechanism.
+We showed that PAM can improve system robustness by on average $\simeq 22\%$.
 We upgraded PAM to accommodate fairness by compromising around four percentage points robustness.
-Evaluation results revealed that pruning mechanism (and PAM) does not only improve system robustness but also reduces the cost of using cloud-based HC systems by $\simeq 40\%$.
+We employed approximate computing in calculation of probabilities in the system to reduce the scheduling and pruning overheads (by up to 93%) and ensure that the mechanism can be used practically.
+We concluded that: (A) when the system is not oversubscribed, tasks with low chance of success should be deferred (i.e., wait for more favorable mapping in the next mapping); (B) When the system is sufficiently oversubscribed, the unlikely-to-succeed tasks must be dropped to alleviate the oversubscription and increase the probability of other tasks succeed; (C) The system benefits from setting higher deferring threshold than dropping threshold.
+Evaluation results revealed that the pruning mechanism (and PAM) not only improves system robustness but also reduces the cost and energy of using cloud-based HC systems by $\simeq 33\%$.

 The idea of pruning developed in this research is generic and can be plugged to other systems.
 We plan to extend the probabilistic approach for tasks preemption and its impact on the convolution process.
-Another future work is to approximately compute tasks, in addition to pruning or dropping them from the system.
 Finally, as HC systems have various QoS concerns, domain-specific fairness models should be explored.